williamjussiau/FlowControl/README.md

 ```
 + The only numerical parameter of the non-dimensional equations, the Reynolds number defined as $Re = \frac{UL}{\nu}$, balances convective and viscous terms.

-+ For numerical integration in time, the Finite Element Method is used, using default continuous Galerkin elements of order 2 (for each component of the velocity) and 1 (for the scalar pressure).

-+ To some extent, the toolbox aims at making the equations, numerical integration schemes and solvers replaceable by user-defined ones.

 ### Actuation and sensing